 Bronze art in the Gorge

 It’s not every day you get to see what may be the world’s largest bronze eagle — larger than a small fighter jet, with a 60-foot wingspan.
-It’s a piece of commissioned artwork Heather Soderberg-Greene has been working to sculpt and cast entirely by hand, without the aid of technology — a rarity in her industry.
-As one of the first women to own a bronze foundry, Soderberg-Greene’s love of hand-craftsmanship appealed to the philanthropist couple who commissioned it.
-They plan to take it across the country to share their passion for this less-common form of art; check the project page for soon-to-come tour dates and locations.
+It’s a piece of commissioned artwork Heather Soderberg-Greene worked to sculpt and cast entirely by hand, without the aid of technology — a rarity in her industry.
+As one of the first women to own a bronze foundry, already a less-common form of art, Soderberg-Greene’s love of hand-craftsmanship appealed to the philanthropist couple who commissioned the piece.
 “It’s very much a male-dominated field,” Soderberg-Greene says.
 “To be chosen for this project is a huge deal.”
 Visitors can see her in action by calling ahead to book a private tour of Soderberg Gallery & Studio in Cascade Locks, where she is inspired daily by the wildlife she sees near the Columbia River and along regional trails.
 “When everything gets so crazy, it’s great to get away and just take a walk,” she says.
 Look for some of her locally commissioned works including the Todd Kirnan statue in downtown Gresham, named for a man with autism who was nicknamed “Mr. Gresham” for his presence in the community.

 Wine in the Willamette Valley

 Remy Drabkin grew up riding on tractors in the vineyards of McMinnville, picking grapes and tasting juice coming out of the press along with other winemakers’ children in the Willamette Valley, including several of Oregon’s wine pioneers.
 “It felt like a family, with just a tremendous amount of fun to it, especially around time of harvest,” she says.
 Today Drabkin is owner of Remy Wines, a top producer of non-traditional grape varieties and one of a growing number of women winemakers in Oregon.
-She holds several other identifiers as well: “I’m a gay woman, Jewish woman and elected official,” she notes, now in her second term on the McMinnville City Council.
+She holds several other identifiers as well: “I’m a gay woman, Jewish woman and elected official,” she notes, now serving on the McMinnville City Council as Council President, Ward 3, and on the Oregon Wine Board.
 She discusses her challenges as a minority winemaker in the 2018 documentary, “Red, White and Black.”
-Visit Remy Wines’ farmhouse tasting room in Dayton any time of year, or for special summer events including an outdoor social and al fresco dinner on the lawn with Pittsburgh-based Black Radish Kitchen (July 12-13, 2019); and a wine-filled night of free Portland Opera on the lawn (Aug.
-18, 2019).
+Visit Remy Wines’ farmhouse tasting room in Dayton any time of year (book appointments online) or for special virtual new release tastings.

 Indigenous crafts in Southern Oregon

 Laura Quintero Anton moved to Southern Oregon from Guadalajara, Mexico two and a half years ago, and has been making art ever since.
 The trained physical therapist lives with her husband in Talent — a bustling, artsy community just north of Ashland, where he grew up.
 The city is home to a large Latinx population, with migrant workers who tend the abundant fruit orchards and grape vineyards that thrive in the Rogue Valley climate.
 Quintero Anton makes clay and beaded jewelry inspired by her indigenous roots at Uka Timate Artesanía, which translates to “creative woman.”
 Quintero Anton is a board member of the nonprofit Talent Maker City, a maker space and downtown hub for local creatives of all ages.
-Here, she teaches crafts and holds workshops in both English and Spanish on topics such as how to create an “ofrenda” to mark the Day of the Dead, a major Latino holiday (Oct.
-31-Nov.
-2, 2019).
+(Talent Maker City is currently closed due to COVID restrictions but you can still sign up for online workshops.)
+Here, she teaches crafts and holds workshops in both English and Spanish on topics such as how to create an “ofrenda” to mark the Day of the Dead, a major Latino holiday.
 More than just making the art, it’s about sharing her culture and teaching young people many of the same skills she learned from her mother and grandmother when she was younger, such as embroidery.
 “I want to introduce some artistic roots from my country to the people here, especially for the Latinx and Chicana communities,” she says.